-Although most lawn enthusiasts retreat toward the fireplace during the winter months there are in fact plenty of issues that need seeing to….
+Although most lawn enthusiasts retreat towards the fireplace during the winter months there are in fact plenty of issues that need seeing to….

 Grass doesn’t suddenly grow a protective winter coat securing its viability from the severe drop in temperature.
-Within that expansive green mass there are hundreds of thousands of tiny, vulnerable plants.
+Within your expansive green mass there are hundreds of thousands of tiny, vulnerable plants, which need you.

 So what must we do to minimise damage and stress?

+Keep your lawn tidy.
 Fallen leaves, branches and debris should be swept and kept off the lawn.
-This should take place on a regular basis preventing any damage that may be done to the lawn through a lack of light.
+You should do this on a regular basis.
+It can prevent any damage that may be done to the lawn through a lack of light.
 Alternatively you can mulch the leaves in order to keep the soil warmer and increase its viability.

 If you decide to follow tradition and leave the lawn to grow over the Winter then consider having your mower serviced.
 Using a freshly sharpened mower blade at the start of the mowing season will significantly benefit your lawn.
 The sharper the blade, the cleaner the cut, the quicker the grass will recover.

 Avoid walking on a frosty or waterlogged lawn.
-This could damage the grass blades and put the lawn under stress.
+This could damage the grass blades and put your lawn under stress.

 Look after newly turfed areas.
 Cold weather can ‘lift’ new turf.
-If this does occur, wait for a dry period and use a roller to gently guide the turf back into position.
+If this does occur, wait for a dry period and you can use a roller to gently guide the turf back into position.

 If you have any worries or queries regarding your lawn this winter do not hesitate to contact us!